lumail/lumail/README.md

 User-Interface
 --------------

-The user-interface will be familiar to users of prior `lumail` release.
+The user-interface will be familiar to users of previous `lumail` project.

 The only obvious change, in terms of visual appearance, is the addition of the status-panel which can display persistent output, under the control of